Reviewed by

 "Part of my new lifestyle had to do with my diet.
 PCOS and nutrition are directly linked.
 A healthy and balanced diet helps to balance your hormones.
 This can reduce your PCOS symptoms."It works like this:Your hormones need “building materials”.
 These are the right nutrients, vitamins and minerals that you get from your diet.
 That is why a balanced diet is important.
 If you don't get enough nutrients, vitamins and minerals, or if you are under a lot of stress, your hormones will get out of balance.
 With good nutrition, you are more likely to gain a healthy weight.
 Important, because being overweight worsens PCOS complaints and has a negative effect on fertility.
 Note: Not everyone with PCOS is overweight.
 With the right diet you avoid excess cortisol and insulin.
 These are two known culprits when it comes to PCOS.
 More on this later.

-How do you make your hormones happy and reduce PCOS?
+How do you make your hormones happy?

 What should you eat to keep your hormones happy? 🥑